 A pirate appears in Escape from Monkey Island who has developed two additional personalities in order to cope with having his ego shattered by the Ultimate Insult.
 They are manifested through the puppets he wears in a Punch and Judy type of show, which themselves take on the forms of the series' hero and villain in appearance, though not so much in personality.

-Tira, from has had her brain broken by prolonged exposure to Soul Edge, and she flips back and forth between her original "joyous" personality (where she'll kill you with a smile on her face) and her "malicious" one (where she'll just kill you).
+Tira, who has had her brain broken by prolonged exposure to Soul Edge, and she flips back and forth between her original "joyous" personality (where she'll kill you with a smile on her face) and her "malicious" one (where she'll just kill you).

-Siegfried, before Nightmare could fully take over (and before Nightmare became a completely separate entity) Siegfried and Nightmare were sharing one body and Siegfried would usually wake up covered in blood.
+Siegfried: before Nightmare could fully take over (and before Nightmare became a completely separate entity), Siegfried and Nightmare were sharing one body, and Siegfried would usually wake up covered in blood.

 Therese and Jeanette Voerman from Vampire: The Masquerade – Bloodlines.
 You never get the whole story, but the conversation you have with them after the fight in the diner suggested the split either happened when Therese was sexually abused by her father, when their father shot himself/was shot by Therese, or after they were Embraced by a Malkavian.Word of God is that the writers carefully researched DID in order to maintain the arc's plausibility.
 And considering that the Malkavian Madness Network works like a very unusual kind of Hive Mind, it can't be entirely ruled out that they actually did start out as twin sisters, one of whom didn't physically survive Embracing.

 In Clock Tower II: The Struggle Within, the entire storyline is based around a girl who has a malevolent split personality.